Snacks for People with Dysphagia (IDDSI Style)

 Click Here for PDF of these suggestions.

-Examples of Level 4 Puree
+Examples of Puree, Level 4

 • Pudding (moist enough to slide/plop off spoon when spoon tilted sideways, not sticky.
 See Spoon Tilt Test on page 7 of this IDDSI Testing Methods document.)